Alicepinch/everything-vegan/README.md

 - [ ] Active Links for navigation bar
 - [ ] Reviews section for recipes
 - [ ] Rating system for recipes
+- [ ] Admin can view and manage all users as well as recipes

 ## Technologies Used